 Owned by one of Australia's richest businessmen, John (Chaddy) Gandel, I managed to spring a private tour of Point Leo Estate before it opened (thus avoiding the $10 entry fee) to see the type of restaurant and sculpture Park $40million could build.

 The building is a concrete, glass and stainless-steel structure that rises toward the sea on a grassy knoll overlooking Western Port Bay.
 The surrounding vineyard and ornamental lake slope to the north of the restaurant's front which is dominated by a floor-to-ceiling curved glass wall that allows nature inside with views of the ocean and the surrounding sculptures.

-In the grounds are significant works by some of Australia’s most internationally acclaimed artists' such as Inge King, Clement Meadmore, Anthony Pryor, Deborah Halpern and Lenton Parr.
-The permanent collection works are displayed with the coastal backdrop.
-This really is an extraordinary place and the outstanding restaurant menu invites diners to embark on a journey of discovery with local flavours in fresh combinations for a fabulous indulgence of the senses.
+In the grounds are significant works by internationally acclaimed Australian artists such as Inge King, Clement Meadmore, Anthony Pryor, Deborah Halpern and Lenton Parr.
+The permanent collection is displayed against the coastal backdrop.
+This really is an extraordinary place with the restaurant menu full of local flavours.